justinjiajia/cloud_security/labs/lab_7_new.md

 5. Return to the browser tab that shows the *Resource timeline* for *LabSG1*, and refresh the page to show the latest configuration changes.

    <img width="700" src="https://github.com/user-attachments/assets/f69caf31-187d-434c-ba0b-87a67463f90b" />

-You should also receive several email notifications about the configuration updates to the monitored resources.

 You should also see several new email notifications that report these configuration updates for the monitored resources, delivered through the configured SNS topic.​